Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

 ```

 This "dividing of fuel" approach is my preferred way to generate recursive
-datastructures, which I've used in falsify, QuickCheck, ScalaCheck, Hypothesis,
+datastructures, which I've used in `falsify`, `QuickCheck`, `ScalaCheck`,
-etc..
-This is because it gives control over the rough "size" of the output.
-In
+`Hypothesis`, etc. because it gives control over the rough "size" of generated
-contrast, naïve recursion without a "fuel" parameter produces outputs of
+values.
+In contrast, naïve recursion without a "fuel" parameter generates values
-*exponential* size: either blowing up memory (if `App` is likely to be chosen)
+of *exponential* size: either blowing up memory (if recursive calls like
-or being limited to a handful of tiny values (if `App` is unlikely to be
+`App`{.haskell} are likely to be chosen) or being limited to a handful of tiny
-chosen).
+values (if recursive calls are unlikely to be chosen).

 We won't actually use this generator directly, since it can produce `Com` values
 which aren't in normal form (or which *don't have* a normal form).
 Instead, the